 If you have read my previous blogs, you know that I'm getting ready to start my CDL-A Training.
-I've found a CDL truck driving school which I will be starting in about 3 weeks (which I will write about frequently) and my search for a good OTRcompany to get hired onto is ongoing.
+I've found a CDL truck driving school which I will be starting in about three weeks (which I will write about frequently) and my search for a good OTR company to get hired onto is ongoing.
 However, besides finding a good CDL school and trucking company, what else do I need to prepare myself for?
 Well, quite a bit....I think!

 I'm personally not going into this expecting it to just be another job.
 I think OTR truck driving is more of a lifestyle and hopefully one that I'll find rewarding.
 But I've come up with several questions about what lies ahead.
 As an example, I want to be sure I use technology to my advantage while out on the road.

 How about TV then?
-I hear about a growing number of truck drivers getting satellite TV for their trucksand it seems like a good option.
+I hear about a growing number of truck drivers getting satellite TV for their trucks and it seems like a good option.
 This is definitely something I'm going to hold off on until I'm out on the road for a while.
 Other than watching sports, I don't really watch a ton of TV.
-But I did run across an interesting option that many of you may not know about.
-Check out this site: http://www.slingmedia.com/go/slingbox.

 As for my health, well, that's something I'll just have to deal with while I'm out there.
 It's definitely a concern of mine though.
 You see...I love to eat.
-And the foods I like aren't the healtiest in the world.
+And the foods I like aren't the healthiest in the world.
 I'm already slightly overweight, but I could really go either way at this point.
 Sitting in a truck may put me over the edge and just make me totally obese all together.
-My goal is to learn simple exercises I can do in the truck, park in far away parking spaces, helpload / unlaod if I have the option,be conscious of what I'm eating, and just do little things to help improve my health.
+My goal is to learn simple exercises I can do in the truck, park in far away parking spaces, help load / unload if I have the option, be conscious of what I'm eating, and just do little things to help improve my health.
 While researching, it appears truck drivers live 10 years less than the average American.
 With so many truckers smoking cigarettes, I'm sure this skews the numbers a little bit.
-Afterall, I sit in a chair all day at my current officejob anyway.
+After all, I sit in a chair all day at my current office job anyway.
 But it's definitely a concern of mine and something every new truck driver should be conscious of.
 I'll be sure to update my blog with any tips or tricks I have, but for now, I'm not too sure what I'll do on this front.

 Until next time, drive safely!